-In February, hundreds of sugarhouses all across the state are working away for hours evaporating clear watery sap into golden syrup.
-The traditional maple sugaring season extends from early February until late March, depending greatly on the weather.
+In February, hundreds of sugar houses all across the state get to work on the process of collecting and evaporating clear watery sap into golden syrup.
+The traditional maple sugaring season extends from early February until late March, though that depends greatly on the weather (which has varied considerably over the last few years).
 Freezing nights and warm, sunny days are necessary to provide good sap yields.
-Did you know that it takes 40 parts maple sap to make 1 part maple syrup (10 gallons sap to make 1 quart syrup).
+Did you know that it takes 40 parts maple sap to make 1 part maple syrup (10 gallons sap to make 1 quart syrup)?
 That's why the good stuff ain't cheap!

 Lamothe has sugar house tours going on each weekend mid February until the end of March from 1-4:30pm.
 Besides syrup they sell honey, kettle corn, pancake mix and many other yummy goodies.
 They offer free coffee and hot apple cider to keep you warm.